Brønnøy Municipality: General information

 The municipality of Brønnøy was established on 1 January 1838 (see formannskapsdistrikt law).
-On 1 October 1875 the eastern district (population: 1,162) was separated to become the new municipality of Velfjord.
+On 1 October 1875 the eastern district (population: 1,162) was separated to become the new Velfjord Municipality.
 This left Brønnøy with 4,156 residents.

-Then on 1 January 1901, the southwestern district (population: 2,731) was separated to become the new municipality of Vik (which later changed its name to Sømna).
-Brønnøy was then left with 3,440 inhabitants.
-On 1 January 1923 the large village of Brønnøysund (population: 948) was separated from Brønnøy to become a town (ladested).
+Then on 1 January 1901, the southwestern district (population: 2,731) was separated to become the new Vik Municipality (which later changed its name to Sømna Municipality).
+Brønnøy Municipality was then left with 3,440 inhabitants.
+On 1 January 1923, the large village of Brønnøysund (population: 948) was separated from Brønnøy Municipality to become a town (ladested).

 During the 1960s, there were many municipal mergers across Norway due to the work of the Schei Committee.
 On 1 January 1964, a major municipal merger took place.
-The following areas were merged to form a new, larger Brønnøy municipality.
+The following areas were merged to form a new, larger Brønnøy Municipality.